 - Keep your kid physically close.
 They’re not only losing a meal, they’re getting a bit less parental closeness.
 Lots of hugs, a bit of wresting, and cuddling are necessary now.

 Here is where dads can become a superhero.
 The problem with night weaning is that if your kid wakes up and your partner does not unleash her bosom when she tries to soothe them back to sleep, all hell will break loose.
 And that means that you’re on the clock.
 Because your kid understands you’re incapable of the boob magic.
 Here’s your nighttime checklist:

 - Become a bigger part of the nighttime routine and keep your kid physically close to provide some of the comforts they might be losing from your partner.

 - Take the night shift for a while, and remember that while you’re soothing you want to be as boring as possible.

 - If you’re offering a nighttime bottle, make sure to read up on some night feeding methods.

-- Man up and don’t complain.
+- Don’t complain.
 If you’re tired at work, there is help for the long days.
-Remember this too shall pass.
+Remember, this too shall pass.